Confederation of British Industry cuts 2016 UK growth forecast

 The CBI will hold its annual conference later on Monday, when Cridland will urge the government to spare spending on business innovation from budget cuts and protect Britain's financial sector from excess European Union regulation.

-The business group is also focused on skills shortages as unemployment in Britain falls towards its pre-crisis level.
+The business group is also focussed on skills shortages as unemployment in Britain falls towards its pre-crisis level.

 But a quarterly report from a human resources professional body, the Chartered Institute of Personnel and Development, cast doubt on the scale of this problem, saying that skills shortages were confined to just a few sectors.